TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Lesson2_InitializeExistingCodeProject.md

 <br/>

 Idea to be tested:
-1. kill .git folder using:  rm -rf .git
+1 Kill .git folder using:  rm -rf .git
-2. Perform any final changes that will become the new live content
-3. Delete project on GIT
+2 Perform any final changes that will become the new live content 3 Delete project on GIT
-4. re-create project (do not create Readme.md, or other starter fils project already has)
-5. follow initialization steps and commit the local project back to new online repo as intial commit
+4 Re-create project (do not create Readme.md, or other starter fils project already has) 5 Follow initialization steps and commit the local project back to new online repo as intial commit